moelholm/smallexamples/springboot-actuator-prometheus/README.md

-# Using the Prometheus Spring Boot Stater
+# Using the Prometheus Spring Boot Starter

 Firstly, take a look at the Gradle script - that's where the starter is imported.